suthirkumar/-Medical-Diagnosis-Classifier/README.md

 # Medical-Diagnosis-Classifier
-This project involves building and evaluating multiple machine learning models for disease diagnosis using a medical dataset.
+This project applies various machine learning algorithms to analyze and classify medical data for diagnostic purposes.
+It includes data preprocessing, feature encoding, model training, cross-validation, and performance evaluation using metrics like accuracy, classification reports, and confusion matrices.
+The goal is to identify the most accurate model for predicting medical diagnoses based on patient data.